Pavlo-dev2/projects/README.md

 # projects
-This are just homework i have made.
+This are just homework i have done.